freshworks/crayons/packages/crayons-core/src/components/datepicker/readme.md

 ></fw-datepicker>
 ```

+### Example 4
-minYear and minDate specified and if they contradict with each other, the minYear value gets ignored and reset as per the minDate.
+If minYear and minDate specified and if they contradict with each other, the minYear value gets ignored and reset as per the minDate.
 In the below example, the minYear will be reset as '2019'.
 The dates that fall beyond the minDate will be disabled in the calender.

 ```html live
 <fw-datepicker